 History of bilateral relations

-Since the 17th century Canada has been a destination for Swiss emigration.
+Canada has been a destination for Swiss emigrants since the 17th century.
 The Swiss Confederation opened its first consulate in Canada (Montreal) in 1875 and established diplomatic relations with Canada in 1945.
-The year 2013 marks the centennial anniversary of official relations between Switzerland and Western Canada.
+The year 2013 marked the centennial anniversary of bilateral relations between Switzerland and Western Canada.